WillChomrak/Python-NFT-Collection-Generator/README.md

 # Python-NFT-Collection-Generator
-A NFT generator that builds an NFT collection with all metadata
+<h2>A NFT generator that builds an NFT collection with all metadata</h2>

 This repository contains everything you need to generate images and metadata to be uploaded to blockchain as an NFT collection